deepakputhraya/action-pr-title/Readme.md

     types: [opened, edited, reopened]
 ```

+Triggering the action on anything other than `pull_request` will cause a failure.

 ## License
 The scripts and documentation in this project are released under the [MIT License](./LICENSE)